mgtascu/bash_scripting/README.md

 # bash_scripting
-Useful ideas for bash scripts
+Useful ideas for bash scripts.
 Lists bash_history with full command path and no duplicates.